Dornier 228: Origins

-After German certification was granted on 18 December 1981, the first Dornier 228-100 entered service in the fleet of Norving in July 1982.
-The first operator of the larger Dornier 228-200 entered service with Jet Charters in late 1982.
-Certification from both British and American aviation authorities followed on 17 April and 11 May 1984 respectively.
-By 1983, the production rate of the Dornier 228 had risen to three aircraft per month; at this point, Dornier had targeted that 300 Dornier 228s would be produced by the end of the 1980s.
-In November 1983, a major license-production and phased technology-transfer agreement between Dornier and Hindustan Aeronautics Limited (HAL) was signed; a separate production line was established and produced its first aircraft in 1985.
-Pushpindar Singh Chopra had been put in charge of the Dornier 228's manufacture in India.
-By 2014, a total of 125 Dornier 228s had been produced in India.
+After the type certification by German authorities was granted on 18 December 1981, the Dornier 228-100 entered commercial service with Norving in July 1982.
+The larger Dornier 228-200 entered service with Jet Charters in late 1982.
+The aircraft was certified by the British and American aviation authorities followed on 17 April and 11 May 1984 respectively.
+By 1983, the production rate was about three aircraft per month, and Dornier targeted a output of 300 aircraft by the end of the 1980s.